 7) A steady hand in crisis

-She was calm, composed, and knew precisely what needed to be done.
-Her professional experience kicked in, providing a sense of stability during a time filled with panic and uncertainty.
+Their partner stays calm, composed, and knows precisely what needs to be done.
+A nurse’s professional training kicks in, providing a sense of stability during a time filled with uncertainty.

 This is a characteristic trait of nurses.
 Their profession trains them to remain calm and focused during crises.
 They are the steady hand you can rely on when life throws curveballs.